castorfou/guillaume_blog/_posts/2022-06-15-deep-rl-class-with-huggingface.md

 from discord, a video (30') by Antonin Raffin about [Automatic Hyperparameter Optimization @ ICRA 22 - Tools for Robotic RL 6/8](https://www.youtube.com/watch?v=AidFTOdGNFQ).
 Never thought about it that way, it can help to speed training phase.

 from discord as well a video to build a [doom ai model](https://www.youtube.com/watch?v=eBCU-tqLGfQ) (3 hours!)

+and from discord a lecture from Pieter Abbeel explaining Q-value to DQN and why we have this double network at [L2 Deep Q-Learning (Foundations of Deep RL Series](https://www.youtube.com/watch?v=Psrhxy88zww).
+This is part of a larger lecture available at [Foundations of Deep RL -- 6-lecture series by Pieter Abbeel](https://www.youtube.com/watch?v=2GwBez0D20A&list=PLwRJQ4m4UJjNymuBM9RdmB3Z9N5-0IlY0)

+And then a video explaining [Deep RL at the Edge of the Statistical Precipice](https://agarwl.github.io/rliable/).